-To add a new Rate class, click Catalogs, and then click Rate in the menu bar.
-In the box labeled Create new Rate class, enter a name for your new class, and then click Create Class.
+To add a new Rate class, click Catalogs > Rate Shaping classes.
+In the box labeled "Create new Rate class", enter a name for your new class, and then click Create Class.

 Setting Description max_rate_per_minute The maximum number of requests that can take place per minute.
-'0' means 'no limit'. max_rate_per_second The maximum number of requests that can take place per second.
-'0' means no limit.
+A value of "0" (zero) means no limit. max_rate_per_second The maximum number of requests that can take place per second.
+A value of "0" (zero) means no limit.